AkshayTiwari27/SensAi/README.md

-# AI Career Coach - Sensei
+# AI Career Coach - SensAi

 This project is a full-stack AI career coach application, "Sensei," built using Next.js, Shadcn UI, and various other modern technologies.
 It provides users with AI-powered career guidance and support.